Skip to content

 Handling Conflict Files

-After the upgrade, review any .workflow-ref.md files the same way you would after a Scenario B merge.
-Open the reference file alongside your customized version, merge what is useful, and delete the reference file when you are done.
+After the upgrade, review any files under .claude/workflow-ref/ the same way you would after a Scenario B merge.
+Each reference mirrors the path of the live file it corresponds to (e.g. .claude/workflow-ref/commands/sync.md is the new template for .claude/commands/sync.md).
+Open the reference alongside your customized version with diff, merge what is useful, and delete the reference when you are done.

-See Existing Projects for detailed guidance on reviewing .workflow-ref.md files.
+See Existing Projects for detailed guidance on reviewing reference files.

 Restoring After a Failed Upgrade